LucasJanin/Home/Watchtower/README.md

 # Watchtower #

 This docker permit to automatically update all my docker containers.
-By default is done very 5 minutes, I found more than 10000 DNS requests on my PiHole due Watchtower trying to find update on all my containers via domains (registry-1.docker.io and auth.docker.io).
+By default is done every 5 minutes.
+This created more than 10000 DNS requests per day.
+Thanks, Pi-Hole to flag me the requests (domains used registry-1.docker.io and auth.docker.io).

-5 minutes was definitely ovr kill ofr my usage.
-I decided to reduce the process every 6 hours (argument --interval 21600).
+The 5 minutes was definitely overkilling for my usage.
+I decided to do the process only every 6 hours (argument --interval 21600).

 ```
 docker run -d \